How to Get Your Home Ready to Sell

 After you’ve decluttered, you may discover that you need to do some minor home improvements.
 For example, maybe the paint on your walls needs to be touched up or your carpets steam cleaned.

-We’re a DIY kind of family so would often do these touch-up jobs ourselves.
-But when we didn’t have the time for that, we would put in a request through Home Advisor, the free contractor referral service.
-Thanks to Home Advisor we were able to find a contractor that could:
+We’re a DIY kind of family so we would often do these touch-up jobs ourselves.
+But when we didn’t have the time for that, we would hire a pro, such as when we wanted to update the bathroom in the primary suite.

 Speaking of updating bathrooms, your real estate agent may have told you that updating your bathrooms could bring a higher selling price.
 I believe it.